American Photographic Artists,

 administration of members' publishing rights, and legal and

-Text and Academic Authors Association, Inc. supplies information to authors of text and academic material
+Textbook & Academic Authors Association supplies information to authors of text and academic material

 regarding their professional interests as authors and educators,